 (b) The Class A Member hereby represents and warrants to the Class B Member that the Company, immediately after the execution of the Assignment will have good and indefeasible title to the G-Past B Member Interest, free of adverse claims, and that such G-Past B Member Interest has been duly issued.

 (a) General Restriction.
-Except for Dispositions to an Affiliate of a Class A Member, a Class A Member may not Dispose of a portion of its Class A Member Interest, but may Dispose of all of its Class A Member Interest to one Person as long as the requirements of Sections 3.03(b) and (c) are satisfied; provided, however, that in the case of a Disposition to an Affiliate of Enron Communications, only the requirements of Sections 3.03(b) and and must be satisfied.
-A Class B Member may not Dispose of all or any portion of its Class B Member Interest.
+Except for Dispositions to an Affiliate of a Class A Member, a Class A Member may not Dispose of a portion of its Class A Member Interest, but may Dispose of all of its Class A Member Interest to one Person as long as the requirements of Sections 3.03(b) and (c) are satisfied; provided, however, that in the case of a Disposition to an Affiliate of Enron Communications, only the requirements of Sections 3.03(b) and 3.03(d) A, 3.03(c)(i)(A), (ii) and B(iii) must be satisfied.
+A Class B Member may not Dispose of all or any portion of its Class B Member Interest. (except for the transfer from Enron Communications to G-Future of the G-Past B Member Interest on the date hereof.)

 (b) Admission of Assignee as a Member.
 An Assignee has the right to be admitted to the Company as a Member, with the Membership Interest (and attendant Sharing Ratio) so transferred to such Assignee, only if (i) the Member making the Disposition has granted the Assignee the Disposing Member’s entire Membership Interest; and (ii) such Disposition is effected in strict compliance with this Section 3.03.